Nursing

 Registered nurses may work in various settings including hospitals, clinics, schools, doctors’ offices, home health, palliative care, and hospice.

 According to the U.S. Bureau of Labor Statistics and the Texas Labor Market Information, locally, statewide, and nationally, registered nursing is considered a high-demand, high-wage occupation with a future of continued growth.
-According to the Texas Center for Nursing Workforce Studies, Nurse Supply and Demand Projections 2015-2030, the Texas demand for Registered Nurses will increase by almost 54% within the next seven years while the supply of Registered Nurses will only increase by about 35%.
+According to the Texas Center for Nursing Workforce Studies, Nurse Supply and Demand Projections 2015-2030, the Texas demand for Registered Nurses will increase by almost 54% within the next six years while the supply of Registered Nurses will only increase by about 35%.
 The estimated demand for Registered Nurses will exceed the supply in Texas by nearly 20%.

 Projected Employment for Registered Nurses for the Years 2020 - 2030